huyxuantruong1411/Research-Energy-Anomaly-2026/README.md

 ## 2. Data Pipeline & Systematic Preprocessing

-I utilize the Building Data Genome Project 2 (BDG2) dataset, which provides real-world electricity meter data.
+The **Building Data Genome Project 2 (BDG2)** dataset is utilized, providing real-world electricity meter data.

 ### 2.1 Analysis of the Dataset

 The data exhibits high volatility and strong daily periodicity.
-I observed that buildings often have missing values due to sensor failures.
+Missing values are frequently observed due to sensor failures.

-1. Linear Interpolation: To maintain the structural integrity of the time series without introducing artificial noise.
+- **Linear Interpolation**: Maintains structural integrity of the time series without introducing artificial noise.
-2. Building Selection: I filtered out meters with an average consumption < 10 to ensure the model trains on significant energy patterns rather than background noise.
+- **Building Selection**: Meters with average consumption < 10 are filtered out to avoid training on background noise.
-3. Normalization: I applied Min-Max Scaling to map values into the [0, 1] range, which is critical for the stability of the dot-product attention mechanism.
+- **Normalization**: Min-Max Scaling is applied to map values into the \([0, 1]\) range, which is critical for the stability of the dot-product attention mechanism.

 ---